usaid-cs/yesterday-i-learned/random.md

 - The "ghetto" is where minorities live in groups, typically as a result of some socioeconomic pressure.
 It has nothing to do with how bad a place is.
 A ghetto can be a beautiful little India if they do it properly.
 - The [ISO 31-0 standard](https://en.wikipedia.org/wiki/ISO_31-0#Numbers) defines the [thin space](https://en.wikipedia.org/wiki/Thin_space), `` (looks like a normal space in monospace, obviously) as the digit grouping separator, i.e. '1 000 000', rather than '1,000,000'.
 - 1.4142... is the square root of 2.
 You use it to estimate how much longer the Manhattan distance would be between two points.
-- Chicken goes up to A. Chicken eggs go up to AA.
-Beef goes up to AAA.
 - [Life sentence](https://en.wikipedia.org/wiki/Life_imprisonment#World_view) that can be paroled is not, strictly speaking, "life behind bars".
 You are looking for "life without parole" for the worst kind.
 - ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
 - The Bic pen was made (not invented) by a Mr.Bich.
 He changed the pen's name from Bich to Bic after he learned about how the English would pronounce it.